 Would it be easier to just accept pain and possibility of severe neurological injury as part of daily life rather than face the real concerns associated with traditional and laser methods.

 At Cantor Spine Institute, we’ve listened to our patients’ trepidations and used these fears as fuel to develop revolutionary techniques that eliminate or reduce the need for fusions, preserve mobility, function, and lifestyle.
 These techniques are safer, less invasive, and smarter.
-Dr. Cantor and Dr. Asghar have mastered these NOVEL advanced techniques utilizing new ultrasonic surgical tools to offer their patients something different- something “better.”
+Dr. Cantor has mastered these NOVEL advanced techniques utilizing new ultrasonic surgical tools to offer their patients something different- something “better.”

 The process of developing cervical stenosis is actually quite simple.
 Arthritis causes our spinal bones and joints to expand.
 If you’ve ever looked at your grandparents hands and noticed their knuckles are large, that is because their joints are developing bone spurs as part of the process of arthritis.
 We all have similar joints surrounding the nerves in our spine.
 As the spinal joints form bone spurs, they grow into the areas that are normally occupied with very important nerves called the spinal cord and spinal nerve roots.
 The expanding bone spurs push on the nerves resulting in a medical condition called SPINAL STENOSIS.